diegomarzo/diegomarzo.github.io/_posts/2020-07-17-Z-Jenkins-LightSail.md

 In LightSail Main page -> Select your instance -> Snapshots -> Create Snapshot

 The process took for me like 5 minutes more or less, so grab a cup of coffee!!

+## Disclaimer
+I prefer to use Github Actions 1000000 times before Jenkins, I only can see pro's to Github Actions if I compare it with this setup or a similar (and more expensive) one.